capital-G/supercollider-wiki/Cpp-formatting-instructions.md

 `./lint.py develop` to lint the C++ changes introduced on your feature branch (and nothing else).

-This is useful for quickly reformatting an entire branch of changes if you've neglected to format each commit, and don't want to go back and redo each commit separately -- although, we'd prefer if you never have to do this at all!
-Whatever your method, you should get in the habit of formatting your code *before* each commit.
+This is useful for quickly reformatting an entire branch of changes if you've neglected to format each commit, and don't want to go back and redo each commit separately.

-### Example workflow

-If you are developing a C++ feature or bug fix, a typical workflow might look like this:

-1. Write some code, build, test
-2. Use your editor's integration or run `build/format.py` to format your code.
-3. Commit your changes with Git

 Requirements
 ------------

-**ClangFormat v8.x.y**: it is *extremely* important that all contributors use the same version of ClangFormat.
-Style options are added and modified between releases, so even if an older or newer version accepts our style file, its behavior may differ from our accepted version's.
+**ClangFormat v8.x.y**: it is *extremely* important that all contributors use the same major version of ClangFormat.
+Style options are added and modified between releases, and other small things may change between versions.
+Any version that starts with 8 is acceptable.

 You can probably download a package including ClangFormat from the [LLVM releases page](https://releases.llvm.org/download.html); alternatively, check your package manager of choice.